Do Bananas Affect Cholesterol Levels?

 However, the body cannot break down soluble fibre, and it becomes viscous when it comes into contact with fluids.
 Therefore, this gel-like substance can remove cholesterol from the body.

 As per AHA data, low cholesterol level is associated with a lower risk of cardiovascular disease.
-Because of this, if one eats green bananas in moderation, it may improve cardiovascular health.
+Because of this, if one eats bananas in moderation, it may improve cardiovascular health.

 According to UCSF Health,